Fork me on GitHub

 - kind: Group

-# Bind the group "viewers", corresponding to the kubernetes_groups we assigned our "kube-access" role above
+# Bind the group "viewers" to the kubernetes_groups assigned in the "kube-access" role

 name: viewers